Toggle menu

 From 1 April 2025 we will charge a Council Tax premium for properties which are furnished and are not occupied as anyone's permanent residence.
 The Council Tax premium will be an additional 100% charge, on top of the full Council Tax for the property.

-For more information about this change, please refer to Changes for furnished, unoccupied properties
+For more information about this change, please refer to Council Tax premium for properties that are unoccupied and furnished

 Empty homes premium